 Kathy received a degree in psychology and an MBA with concentrations in marketing and business strategy from the University of Chicago.

 Kathy is an avid cyclist and hiker.
-She enjoys spending time with family and friends and splits her time between Colorado and Michigan.
+She enjoys spending time with family and friends and lives in the Denver, Colo. area.